Enterprise Relationship Management

 Customer relationship management software organizes information in a centrally-accessible system and makes it available for a wide range of uses including service desk, contact management, strategic forecasting and event planning.
 The first University adopters of Salesforce was the Office of Admissions and Financial Aid, who use the powerful interface to support undergraduate recruiting for the Pittsburgh campus.
-CSSD has also implemented Salesforce as a service desk solution, replacing a dated ticket management interface that had been in service since 1997.
+Pitt IT has also implemented Salesforce as a service desk solution, replacing a dated ticket management interface that had been in service since 1997.

 Expansion of the recruiting functionality is underway for the regional campuses.
 Planning is also underway for the Office of Institutional Advancement and the Medical and Health Sciences Foundation.

 Complete records of institutional communication/interaction with an individual helps to ensure that communications are not duplicated and that communication tasks can be effectively prioritized.
 This helps to prevent experiences where a senior leader of the University thinks that he or she is introducing a topic to an individual only to find out later that the person had already talked to someone else from Pitt (at length) about the same topic.

 Salesforce, once fully leveraged, will serve as a single source of information on student interactions, allowing communication that can be tailored appropriately and providing data to departments to inform follow-up action and decision-making.
 This will support the University’s commitment to enhance student recruitment and retention efforts.